I wrote something yesterday that was confusing even to me when I read it again today. Mea culpa.

 I am NOT a Kendor salesperson.

-By contrast, in the universe of music that my orchestration generally resides in, I'm dealing with a lot more triadic writing.
+By contrast, in the universe of music that my orchestration generally resides in, I'm dealing with more triadic writing.
 I've got 11 voices in my brass ensemble.
-One (or 2) are the bass; one or more are the melody (which might or might not already be doubling the bass voice).
-In essentially triadic writing and when using the full ensemble, that means that there is at most 2 chord tones to assign to 7 - 9 voices.
+One (or two) are the bass; one or more are the melody (which might or might not already be doubling the bass voice).
+In essentially triadic writing and when using the full ensemble, that means that there is at most two chord tones to assign to seven - nine voices.
 Can you imagine a C major triad with a C in the bass and the melody and 9 other voices hammering away at the third and fifth?
 We shouldn't do that (and yet it gets done).

 This is very specific and yet common-sense stuff.
 Most of the time, we don't have to struggle this hard to make good choices because the choices are apparent.
-Having said that, I've been party to plenty of chords written by 'good' arrangers that paid no attention to the acoustics of the chord.
+Having said that, we've all been subjected to plenty of chords written by 'good' arrangers that paid no attention to the acoustics of the chord.

 Shall I go on?